 How to Live Frugally and Save Money on Entertainment and Gifts

-There are tons of ways to live frugally and save money on things that make us happy!
+There are tons of ways to live frugally and still save money on things that make us happy!

 32. Find Deals on Groupon